 “Between President Obama’s budget and Representative Paul Ryan’s plan, neither one has a fiscal approach that is acceptable to South Carolina families.
 The people of the 1st Congressional District need a representative who will fight for those values in Washington – restoring fiscal responsibility without throwing our seniors under the bus.
 As a tough and independent businesswoman, I’ll fight for a balanced budget amendment, cut wasteful spending and lower taxes on small businesses.”

-Elizabeth Colbert Busch is a tough and independent businesswoman who is deeply rooted in our community.
+Elizabeth Colbert Busch is a tough and independent businesswoman in community who is deeply rooted .
 One of 11 children, Elizabeth helped her family after her father and two brothers were killed in a plane crash.
 She worked her way through college and then up from the bottom in the Port industry, and she knows how to create good jobs.
 Elizabeth has refused to take any pledges to special interests or political action committees because her only pledge will be to the people she represents.